admercs/bibutils/README.md

 ## Description

-The bibutils program set interconverts between various bibliography formats using a common MODS-format XML intermediate.
-For example, one can convert RIS-format files to Bibtex by doing two transformations: RIS->MODS->Bibtex.
+The `bibutils` program set convert between various bibliography formats using a common MODS-format XML intermediate.
+For example, one can convert RIS-format files to BibTeX by doing two transformations: RIS -> MODS -> Bibtex.
 By using a common intermediate for N formats, only 2N programs are required and not N²-N. These programs operate on the command line and are styled after standard UNIX-like filters.

 I primarily use these tools at the command line, but they are suitable for scripting and have been incorporated into a number of different bibliographic projects.